First things first: accept that you can learn how to speak English!

 Right now English fluency might seem as distant as a rainbow.

-Do you want to learn how to speak English well?
+But all you need are the right strategies to learn how to speak English fluently and with confidence.

 How to Speak English Well: 10 Simple Tips to Extraordinary Fluency